MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 1. In the Search bar, type either a public IP address or the IP/MAC address for a specific OT device that is located at this site.
 A list of suggested sites appears in the table.
     1. If you don't know any of the OT device addresses, select **Show all suggested sites**, and a list of all possible sites appears in the table.

-    Each row in the table is a group of OT devices at the same specific location.
-Open the drop-down list of OT devices, and check to see which devices exist at your site.
-You should include any row that has your OT devices listed in it, as Defender for IoT might suggest several groups of devices for your location.
+    Each row in the table is a suggested location based on the OT devices found there.
+Open the location to see the list of OT devices identified there, and check to see which devices exist at your site.
+You should look through each location, as Defender for IoT could find your OT devices in more than one suggested locations.
 You can't edit the list of devices at a location.

     1. Review the devices and select the rows to be added to your site.
 You might need to choose more than one item.